The Ministry of Public Security

 The Ministry is responsible for law enforcement, combatting crime, safeguarding lives, incarcerating and rehabilitating criminals, maintaining public order, fighting and preventing fires, protecting witnesses and overseeing firearm licenses.

-The Ministry of Public Security was founded in 1948 as the Ministry of Police, immediately after Israel declared its independence.
-Formally, its Minister has three areas of responsibility – public security, law enforcement, and corrections – and the Ministry is the body through which he directs a number of executive agencies in his charge: the Israel Police, the Israel Prison Service, the Israel Anti-Drug and Alcohol Authority, the Israel Witness Protection Authority, and the National Fire and Rescue Commission.
+The Ministry of Public Security was founded in 1948 as the Ministry of Police.
+Its Minister has three areas of responsibility – public security, law enforcement, and corrections – as well as a number of operational bodies: The Israel Police, Israel Prison Service, Israel Fire and Rescue Authority, Israel Anti-Drug and Alcohol Authority and the Witness Protection Authority.

-To make a policy and monitor its implementation, allocate resources to the executive arms and monitor their use, consider and respond to the requests, proposals and plans put to the Ministry by its field agencies, receive and process complaints from within the law enforcement system and the general public and make improvements, promote legislation required by the police and prison services, and represent the interests of the Ministry in dealings with other ministries and agencies.
+To formulate policies and monitor their implementation, allocate resources to the operational bodies and monitor their use, respond to requests and proposals from the operational bodies, process complaints from within the law enforcement system and the general public, promote legislation and represent the interests of the Ministry in dealings with other ministries and agencies.